Nonlocal damping of spin waves in a magnetic insulator induced by normal, heavy, or altermagnetic metallic overlayer: A Schwinger-Keldysh field theory approach: Introduction

 In particular, experiments focused on SW damping in metallic ferromagnets have observed~\cite{Li2016} its dependence on the wavevector $\mathbf{q}$ which cannot be explained by using the standard LLG equation~\cite{Evans2014,Kim2010}, \mbox{$\partial_t \mathbf{M}_{n} = -\mathbf{M}_{n} \times \mathbf{B}^{{\rm eff}}_{n} + \alpha_G \mathbf{M}_{n} \times \partial_t \mathbf{M}_{n}$} (where $\partial_t \equiv \partial/\partial t$), describing dynamics of localized magnetic moments (LMMs) $\mathbf{M}_n$ at site $n$ of crystalline lattice (also used in atomistic spin dynamics~\cite{Evans2014}) viewed as classical vectors of unit length.
 This is because $\alpha_G$, as the Gilbert damping parameter~\cite{Gilbert2004,Saslow2009}, is a \textit{local scalar} (i.e., position-independent constant).
 Instead, various forms of spatially {\em nonuniform} (i.e., coordinate-dependent) and {\em nonlocal} (i.e., magnetization-texture-dependent) damping due to conduction electrons have been proposed~\cite{Hankiewicz2008,Tserkovnyak2009,Zhang2009,Yuan2016,Verba2018}, or extracted from first-principles calculations~\cite{Lu2023}, to account for observed wavevector-dependent damping of SWs, such as $\propto q^2$ ($q=|\mathbf{q}|$) measured in Ref.~\cite{Li2016}.
 The nonlocal damping terms require neither spin-orbit coupling (SOC) nor magnetic disorder scattering, in contrast to $\alpha_G$ which is considered to vanish~\cite{Gilmore2007} in their absence.

 Thus, in magnonics, it has been considered~\cite{Serga2010} that usage of magnetic insulators, such as yttrium iron garnet (YIG) exhibiting ultralow $\alpha_G \simeq 10^{-4}$ (achieved on a proper substrate~\cite{Trempler2020}), is critical to evade much larger and/or nonlocal damping of SWs found in ferromagnetic metals.
 However, very recent experiments~\cite{Bertelli2021,Mae2022,Krysztofik2022, Serha2022} have observed {\em 100-fold} increase of SW damping in the segment of YIG thin film that was covered by a metallic overlayer.
 Such spatially-resolved measurement~\cite{Bertelli2021} of SW damping was made possible by the advent of quantum sensing based on nitrogen vacancy (NV) centers in diamond~\cite{Casola2018}, and it was also subsequently confirmed by other methods~\cite{Mae2022,Krysztofik2022, Serha2022}.
 Since excitation, control, and detection of SWs requires to couple YIG to metallic electrodes~\cite{Chumak2015}, understanding the origin and means to control/suppress large increase in SW damping underneath metallic overlayer is crucial for realizing magnonic technologies.

-To explain their experiments, Refs.~\cite{Bertelli2021,Mae2022,Krysztofik2022, Serha2022} have employed the LLG equation with {\em ad hoc} intuitively-justified terms (such as, effective magnetic field due to SW induced eddy currents within metallic overlayer~\cite{Bertelli2021}) that can fit the experimental data, which is nonuniversal and unsatisfactory (many other examples of similar phenomenological strategy exist~\cite{Krivorotov2007,Li2016}).
+To explain their experiments, Refs.~\cite{Bertelli2021,Mae2022,Krysztofik2022, Serha2022} have employed the LLG equation with {\em ad hoc} introduced terms (such as, effective magnetic field due to SW induced eddy currents within metallic overlayer~\cite{Bertelli2021}) that can fit their experimental data.
+This approach is nonuniversal and unsatisfactory (many other examples of similar phenomenological strategy exist~\cite{Krivorotov2007,Li2016}).
+For example, simple renormalization of $\alpha_G$, as attempted in Ref.~\cite{Bertelli2021}, \textit{cannot}~\cite{Verba2018} capture properly dependence~\cite{Li2016, Bertelli2021, Tserkovnyak2009} of SW damping on wavevector, while postulating forms of spatially-dependent nonlocal damping~\cite{Hankiewicz2008,Tserkovnyak2009,Zhang2009,Yuan2016,Verba2018} leads to many ambiguous choices~\cite{Yuan2016}.
+A more microscopic route was taken in Refs.~\cite{Kapelrud2013, Skarsvaag2014} using the picture of spin angular momentum loss via spin pumping, but they predict only modest $\lesssim 2$-fold increase of SW damping (see Appendix~\ref{app:a}) and its independence on wavevector at small $q$, thereby \textit{contradicting 100-fold} increase found experimentally~\cite{Bertelli2021} or sensitive dependence on small wavevector values.